 The cost rates differ according to user class.
 Class 1 includes TUM, LMU and BAdW, class 2 includes all other state Bavarian universities.
 Class 3 is made up of all state institutions with a scientific mandate in the StMWFK division – see also DLK, chap.
 14 user classes and service matrix.

 To manage and bill the fee-based service, you need to be bound by a so-called LRZ project.
 The activation of a new LRZ project is described as option 1.
-If you already have an LRZ project, for example to use the LRZ service "TSM Archive / Backup", you can use this for your purpose; see option 2.
+If you already have an LRZ project, for example to use the LRZ service "Backup and Archive", you can use this for your purpose; see option 2.

 - Option 1: If you do not yet have a (suitable) LRZ project, a corresponding application must be made by the chair holder or the institute management.

-The LRZ service "Managed Server" must be checked in the project application.
-The completed project application will be sent to the LRZ supervisor responsible for your facility.
+The LRZ service "Managed Server" must be checked in the project application, called "Antrag auf ein LRZ-Projekt", which can be downloaded from this site.
+The completed project application will be sent by mail, by e-mail or via LRZ Servicedesk to the LRZ supervisor responsible for your facility.

 - Option 2: With an existing project, the master user must apply for a so-called quota for the "VM-Management-Portal".

-This is done in the IDM portal by opening the heading "Permissions/Quotas" in the respective project.
-In the list of LRZ services, the number of the required contingents is entered in the "requested" field.
-Alternatively, the free text field at the bottom of the page can be used to enter an individual application text for the LRZ supervisor responsible for the project.
-The application is submitted by clicking on the "Send E-mail ..." button..
+This is done in the IDM portal by opening the "[ Permissions/Quotas ]" section in the respective project.
+In the "Number of permissions:" table, the "VM-Management-Portal" row is also listed.
+Here the desired quota is entered in the right cell, i.e. in the "requested:" column.
+Alternatively, the free text field at the bottom of the page can be used to enter an individual request text to the LRZ advisor responsible for the project.
+Click on the "Send E-mail ..." button to submit the request.

 Result: As soon as the responsible LRZ supervisor initiates the project with option 1 and has set up the so-called quota for the "VM-Management-Portal" https://vm.lrz.de with access authorization for the master user for both options the master user is authorized to order and manage VMs.

 In addition, the master user can expand the access authorization for the "VM-Management-Portal" within the scope of the allocated quota by entering additional accounts.
-The "ADS" authorization for registration / validation for the "VM-Management-Portal" must also be granted for the respective account.
+The "ADS" authorization for registration / validation for the "VM-Management-Portal" must also be granted by master user for the respective account.

-Use the following link to the LRZ Service Desk for service inquiries relating to "Managed Server".
 This will take you to the "Selfservice area".
-Please log in there with your master user account and password and define your request in the "Details" field.
+Please log in there with your master user account and password and describe your request in the "Details" field.
 By clicking on the blue "Save" button, your request will be sent.

-A master user is authorized to make changes - i.e. more or less resources - or to request the deletion of an existing VM.
-First of all, it is important to mention the respective VM host name.
-It is then sufficient to provide the required information.
+A master user is authorized to request adjustments, i.e. more or less resources of an existing VM.
+To do this, please use the LRZ Servicedesk.
+The naming of the respective VM host name is important.
+Subsequently, it is sufficient to enter the desired information..